suhacker1/website_v2/index.md

 # Who am I?

-Welcome to my site!
+Hi!
 I’m Suha- a security and privacy engineer specializing in machine learning, robotics, and cryptography.
 Right now, I’m working at [Trail of Bits]()- a software security firm in Lower Manhattan.

 In addition, I’m pursuing a BS in Computer Science (Threads in [People]() and [Intelligence]()) at [Georgia Tech](), conducting research under [Prof. Wenke Lee](), and building robots as an electrical and software engineer on the [RoboJackets RoboNav Team]().